What is the Difference Between Heart Attack and Angina

 • Sudden loss of coordination or balance

-How to identify if it is angina or a heart attack?
+How to recognize if it is Angina or a heart attack?

-The symptoms of angina can be like the symptoms of a heart attack.
-Sometimes, it’s hard to tell whether the pain you’re having is from a heart attack or something else.
-But if you have chest pain lasting longer than a few minutes (approx 6 to 8 minutes), and if it isn’t relieved by rest or angina medicine, then seek medical help immediately.
+The symptoms of angina can be similar to the symptoms of a heart attack.
+Sometimes it’s hard to tell whether the pain you’re having is from a heart attack or something else.
+But, if you have any sort of chest pain and it lasts longer than a few minutes approx. 10 minutes and isn’t relieved by rest or angina medicine, then you may have a heart attack and get medical help immediately.

 Angina treatment